porscheofficial/cookie-consent-banner/packages/cookie-consent-banner/README.md

 For full control over the styles we provide you these CSS parts to customize completely by your own:

-1. `cookie-consent-banner::part(primary-button)` for styling the primary button
+1. `cookie-consent-banner::part(button-accept-all)` for styling the primary button which triggers "Accept All Cookies"
-2. `cookie-consent-banner::part(secondary-button)` for styling the secondary button
+2. `cookie-consent-banner::part(button-persist-selection)` for styling the secondary button which triggers "Save Selection"
+3. `cookie-consent-banner::part(button-essential-only)` for styling the secondary button which triggers "Only required Cookies"
-3. `cookie-consent-banner::part(checkbox)` for styling the checkboxes
+4. `cookie-consent-banner::part(checkbox)` for styling the checkboxes
-4. `cookie-consent-banner::part(description-main)` for styling the main description text
+5. `cookie-consent-banner::part(description-main)` for styling the main description text
-5. `cookie-consent-banner::part(description-settings)` for styling the description text on the expanded settings
+6. `cookie-consent-banner::part(description-settings)` for styling the description text on the expanded settings
-6. `cookie-consent-banner::part(headline)` for styling the headline
+7. `cookie-consent-banner::part(headline)` for styling the headline

 ```html
 <style>